The future of TV is social and the revolution is coming !

 Company: Digital Ministry

-With over 15 years experience working in the Entertainment and Advertising industries in both the UK and Australia David specializes in developing innovative digital and social media projects Read David's full bio
+David is Director of Evolve Social and has over 15 years experience working in the Entertainment and Advertising industries in both the UK and Australia Read David's full bio

 Latest Articles by David